Close

 Audit Committee (AC)

-Comprising only independent directors, the AC supports the Board in its oversight responsibilities by reviewing, among other things, our system of internal controls, and processes used for financial reporting, audit, and monitoring compliance with laws and regulations.
+The AC is responsible for reviewing, among other things, our system of internal controls, and processes used for financial reporting, audit, and monitoring compliance with laws and regulations and the Company’s code of ethics and conduct.
 The AC also reviews the scope and results of the external audit, and the independence of the external auditors.

 Leadership Development & Compensation Committee (LDCC)